alexgeraldlee/stat159-fall2016-project1/README.md

 ##The Makefile

 The Makefile is used to construct paper.md and paper.html, by compiling the .md files in sections/ using pandoc.
-The Makefile also holds a script "clean" that can be called to remove the .html file from the paper/ directory
+The Makefile also holds a script "clean" that can be called to remove the .html file from the paper/ directory, a script to download all the relevant .png files, and a script to initialize the .md files used to compile paper.md.